 Use this final day in Piran to soak up the relaxed atmosphere of not just Piran, but all of Slovenia.
 Take these moments to reflect on your journey through Slovenia.
 The best of moments that are likely not the sweeping views, but those conversations you have with the people you meet along the way.

-Have a couple more fresh seafood meals and gelato as the sun sets.
+Have one more fresh seafood meal and gelato as the sun sets.
 When you’re ready, head back to the bus stop and on to your next destination.
 Whether that is home or somewhere else in this part of the world.
 I hope you enjoy the journey.

 Where to Stay in Piran

 I stayed in a cute hostel called Hostel Adriatic Piran.
 There I could do my laundry for free and it had a well-stocked kitchen.
 The WiFi was so-so, but I barely spent any time at the hostel.